NCM 10x13.5x5 / N38

 bulk discounts:

-Call us tel: +48 22 499 98 98 or get in touch through form on our website.
-You can check the lifting capacity as well as the appearance of neodymium magnet in our magnetic calculator power calculator
+Call us tel: +48 22 499 98 98 or contact us through contact form on our website.
+You can check the lifting capacity and the shape of magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.